 Waiting for Niko is the ensemble that formed to perform the music that I composed as my senior Bachelor of Arts project.
 The project encompassed every aspect of realizing this music, from composition to rehearsal to performance.
 The recordings of the project are available for download on Bandcamp.

-“Chase it Anyway” is a song written by the late Patrick Carroll, who was an active performer and audio engineer in West Michigan and Traverse City.
+“Chase it Anyway” was written by the late Patrick Carroll, who was an active performer and audio engineer in West Michigan and Traverse City.
 Pat’s positive impact is undeniable–from his work with Earthworks Music, the music that he left behind, and the testimonies of his many friends, collaborators, and supporters.
 As Earthworks puts it, Pat left a legacy of “loving without reservation, courageously facing challenges without complaint, and appreciating the beauty of the present moment.”
 “Chase it Anyway” was released shortly before his death on the album Glow in the Dark, on which he was joined by many friends and past collaborators.

 “On the Changing Repertory of Birdsong” is a short and frantic cry for environmental health, in which a frantic piano line becomes overtaken by profanity-ridden lyrics, which are then overcome by one very, very, angry bird.
 The charging music pauses, and then resumes with a warped chorale in the strings and crashing chord clusters in the piano.